OWASP/www-chapter-kuala-lumpur/index.md

 ---

+## Update: Open Worldwide Application Security Project® (OWASP is renamed)

 ## Welcome

 We are delighted to <b>Welcome you to Our Community of Cyber Security Professionals</b> who are dedicated to making the online world a safer place.
-Our chapter is committed to promoting and advancing the mission of OWASP, which is to make software and web applications more secure.
+Our chapter is committed to promoting and advancing the mission of Open Worldwide Application Security Project® (OWASP), which is to make software and web applications more secure.

 As a member of this chapter, you will have access to a wealth of resources, including training programs, workshops, and events, which are designed to help you develop your skills and stay up-to-date with the latest trends in cyber security.